 The history of the engine house is a bit of a mystery, with no actual records of its erection existing.
 It was likely built between 1800-20 (maybe 1819?), with surveys of the site classing it as probably one of the oldest standing engine house in Cornwall.

 The mine building sits right next to a public footpath that leads up from the coast-to-coast bike trail, just outside of Twelveheads.
-The main shaft below the engine house remains uncapped, but its surrounded by such a dense border of brambles you couldn’t get to it anyway.
+The main shaft below the engine house remains uncapped, but its surrounded by such a dense border of brambles you can’t get to it anyway.

 Buckley, A. (2000) The Great County Adit.
 Camborne: Penhellick Publications.